-When I first started out as a fitness professional, I used to believe that breakfast is the most important meal of the day.
-Like many other well-meaning fitness pros, I preached the message of “eat breakfast like a king, lunch like a prince and dinner like a pauper”.
-It was the dietary philosophy I believed and lived.
+When I first became a fitness professional, I used to believe that breakfast is the most important meal of the day.
+Like many other well-meaning fitness pros, I preached the message of “eat breakfast like a king, lunch like a prince and dinner like a pauper.”
+It was the dietary philosophy I lived and preached.

 What Is Intermittent Fasting?